1955 Sun Bowl: Game summary

 Harry Massey scored on a 1-yard touchdown run to give the Seminoles an early 7–0 lead, set up by a 25-yard kickoff return and a 48-yard rush both by Lee Corso.
 After Florida State lost both Corso (on a collision) and the ball after an ensuing punt, the Miners took advantage, scoring on a Rusty Rutledge touchdown catch from Jesse Whittenton to make it 7–7 after one quarter.
 In the second, the Miners exploded for 27 points.
 Whittenton ran for a touchdown run from 7 yards out to make it 13–7.
 Bob Forrest scored on a 45-yard touchdown run to make it 20–7.
 Whittenton threw his 2nd touchdown pass to make it 27–7.
 He then threw a pass to Rutledge from 16 yards out to make it 34–7 at halftime.
 Forrest scored once again to make it 41–7 Miners.
 The Seminoles finally responded with a Len Swantic touchdown pass to make it 41–13 (after the kick was blocked).
 Whittenton made it 47–13 on his 2-yard touchdown plunge.
 In the fourth quarter, the only score was on a Larry Massey touchdown pass to make it 47–20.
 Future actor Burt Reynolds rushed for 35 yards on 7 carries for Florida State.
 Whittenton went 7 of 13 for 138 yards and three touchdowns passing and two touchdowns on 13 yards (on 8 carries) rushing in an MVP effort.
+The attendance for the game was estimated at 14,000.